justincjohnson2/UBeTube/README.md

 # Calibrating and Processing Data from an UBeTube

-This repository includes instructions and examples of how to calibrate and process UBeTube data in R. It is associated with the following paper:
+This repository includes instructions and examples of how to calibrate and process UBeTube data in R. It is associated with the following publication:

-***Evaluation of a runoff monitoring methodology for rangelands: UBeTubes***
-**Schallner, J. W., J. C. Johnson, C. J. Williams, A. C. Ganguli.**
+Schallner, J. W., Johnson, J. C., Williams, C. J., & Ganguli, A. C. (2021).
+Evaluation of a Runoff Monitoring Methodology for Rangelands: UBeTubes.
+Rangeland Ecology & Management, 78, 46–50. https://doi.org/10.1016/j.rama.2021.05.003

 ## Contents